-Executive M.B.A. students are graded as follows: Pass ("PS") Student is proficient in the subject matter; High Pass ("PH") Student displayed a strong grasp of the course materials (generally no more than 35 percent of the entire class); Pass with Distinction ("PD") Student performed in superlative fashion vis à vis his/her peer group (generally no more than 10 percent of the entire class and part of the overall 35% PH and PD); and No Grade ("NG") Student did not meet course instructor's minimum requirements for proficiency in the subject matter covered by the course.
+Executive M.B.A. students are graded as follows: Pass ("PS") Student is proficient in the subject matter; High Pass ("PH") Student displayed a strong grasp of the course materials (generally no more than 35 percent of the entire class); Pass with Distinction ("PD") Student performed in superlative fashion vis à vis his/her peer group (generally no more than 10 percent of the entire class and part of the overall 35% PH and PD); Low Pass ("PL") Student minimally meets the course instructor's requirements for proficiency in the subject matter covered in the course.
+While not a failing grade, the PL grade shows weak performance in the course; and No Grade ("NG") Student did not meet course instructor's minimum requirements for proficiency in the subject matter covered by the course.
 A grade of "NG" requires students to make up the course in the Langone M.B.A.
-Program.
+Program or via alternative options approved by the EMBA administration.
 The Executive M.B.A.
 Program offers one tuition-free course per term in the Langone Program, which students may apply to make-up courses.
 Students who need to make up a course after their two years in the program are completed must pay regular tuition for the course.